 All this means that we are getting ready for our first in-person programs to resume on the OFJCC campus!
 During our closure, we have been continuing to offer new fitness, Jewish learning, youth, arts, Israel and community programming through our Virtual OFJCC and other channels.
 In the meantime, we have spent the three months of our closure learning everything we can about keeping our community and staff safe from COVID-19.

 Even so, information continues to change every day, and we know that we will need to be flexible and learn along the way.
 Even more importantly, we know that you need to know how we are keeping you safe.
-So starting next week, we will be publishing a summary of this "playbook" online here on our StayHealthy page, and updating it regularly.
+A summary of this "playbook" appears above on our StayHealthy page, and we will be updating it regularly.

 Safety is a partnership, too.
 New health screening procedures will be in place for every person entering campus, and we will be observing new safety protocols that need your help to succeed, from observing physical distancing to wiping down exercise machines.
 As each program resumes on campus, we will share details with you about how you can help.

 In the meantime, we want to give you a sense for what "reopening" looks like.
 Please note that the phases and timeline described below are subject to change, depending on the latest County directives and guidance from public health authorities.

 Throughout the Shelter-in-Place, we have been working to make sure we are ready to open at the earliest opportunity.
 This means new cleaning routines, new health and safety protocols, new training for our staff, and countless small changes to how we configure our space.
 In the meantime, we have been continuing to offer new fitness, Jewish learning, youth, arts, Israel and community programming through our Virtual OFJCC and other online programs, such as Beged Kefet.
 Our virtual programs have given us a way to offer you great JCC programs in the comfort of your home, and to reach out to people all over the world, and will remain part of how we deliver programs even when we reopen.